AtleSkaanes/aclib.h/README.md

 ## Usage

-Just include the headerfile, and in the file you want the implementations, define ´ACLIB_IMPLEMENTATION´ above the `#include`
+Just include the headerfile, and in the file you want the implementations, define `ACLIB_IMPLEMENTATION` above the `#include`

 ```c
 #define ACLIB_IMPLEMENTATION